1. Natural Capital

 Due to one-off effects, such as first-time accounting and new regulatory requirements for accounting, the reported total amount of waste rose by 34.7% to 198 thousand t.
 More than half of this spike was due to gypsum, a byproduct of naturalization processes for bentonite-based products such as bleaching earths.
 The gypsum is currently being stored at the corresponding production sites until opportunities are found to commercialize it as a reusable material in the building industry.

-In 2015, Corporate Environmental Safety and Health Affairs (ESHA) established the Target 2025 group so that from different Business and Service Units can track progress and exchange knowledge on projects to further improve Clariant’s environmental performance.
+In 2015, Corporate Environmental Safety and Health Affairs (ESHA) established the Target 2025 group so that stakeholders from different Business and Service Units can track progress and exchange knowledge on projects to further improve Clariant’s environmental performance.
 Furthermore, ideation workshops with Business Units Functional Minerals and Industrial & Consumer Specialties were conducted.
 The objective of the workshops was to facilitate knowledge exchange between peers and generate ideas on how to achieve the 2025 targets.
 During the workshops, which were mainly attended by operations managers from various production sites, several actionable ideas were identified that will be implemented in the future.

 1.2.
 Environmental protection and resources